Tafara-N/alx-react/0x02-react_props/README.md

 - Directory: `0x02-react_props`
 - File: `task_3/change_property.png, task_3/profiler.png`

-4. Props types & Default props & Shapes
+### 4. Props types & Default props & Shapes

-mandatory
-To work on this task, install prop-types with npm first
+To work on this task, install `prop-types` with npm first

-Create a CourseListRow component
+**Create a CourseListRow component**

-Create a new folder CourseList and a new component with the name CourseListRow.
+Create a new folder `CourseList` and a new component with the name `CourseListRow`.
 The component accepts three props:

-isHeader (bool, default: false) textFirstCell (string, required) textSecondCell (string, default: null)
+isHeader` (bool, default: false) textFirstCell` (string, required) textSecondCell` (string, default: null)

-The component returns a tr html element, and within that element:
+The component returns a `tr` html element, and within that element:

 if isHeader is true
 if textSecondCell is null, it returns a th element containing textFirstCell with a colSpan = 2